Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 The :ref:`previous part <module2 describe configure security>` already gives insights on what settings can be adjusted to control security aspects of an HTTP/HTTPS server.
-Security of course is a tremendously vast topic and we could not cover it all in this point.
+Security of course is a tremendously vast topic, and we could not cover it all in this point.
 We will try to cover the most important aspects and, as the objective asks for demonstrative capabilities, mostly provide detailed examples of concrete security configurations.

 **Authentication**